Postgraduate Diploma, MLitt

 Suspended for 2015 and 2016 entry

 The MLitt Digital Media, Publishing and Law offers a flexible interdisciplinary exploration of key contemporary developments shaping the creative industries.
 Core modules explore legal, theoretical and industrial perspectives on the contemporary communications environment.
 Optional modules offer students the potential to specialise in aspects of media, law and/or publishing studies, including media economics, news and digital media, advertising, marketing management and communications, and information technology law.
-The culmination of the degree is the final independent research project, devised by the student in consultation with an academic supervisor.
+The culmination of the degree is the final, independent research project, devised by the student in consultation with an academic supervisor.
 This course will benefit those seeking to develop their understanding of contemporary communication and its legal, regulatory and industrial contexts.

-English language requirements
+For more information go to English language requirements

 Full-time, 12 months